davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/laraoke-dazz-dazz-disco-jazz-jul-13-2026.md

 ---
 title: I drew a cartoon about one of my obsessions.
 date: 2026-07-13T00:00:00
-excerpt: I didn't even hear this song, but it's been insinuating itself into my mind all day and night.
+excerpt: I didn’t even hear this song, but it’s been insinuating itself into my mind all day and night.
 image: /static/img/karaoke/dazz-dazz-disco-jazz-jul-13-2026.jpeg
 tags:
   - cartoons